yairEO/tagify/README.md

     [[cartman]]⁠ and [[kyle]]⁠ do not know [[Homer simpson]]⁠

-If the inital value of the textarea or input is formatted as the above example, tagify will try to automatically convert everything between `[[` & `]]` to a tag, if tag exists in the *whitelist*, so make sure when the Tagify instance is initialized, that it has tags with the correct `value` property that match the same values that appear between `[[` & `]]`.
+If the initial value of the textarea or input is formatted as the above example, Tagify will try to automatically convert everything between `[[` & `]]` to a tag, if tag exists in the *whitelist*, so make sure when the Tagify instance is initialized, that it has tags with the correct `value` property that match the same values that appear between `[[` & `]]`.

-Applying the setting `dropdown.position:"text"` is encouraged for mixed-content tags, because the suggestions list weird when there is already a lot of content at multiple lines.
+Applying the setting `dropdown.position:"text"` is encouraged for mixed-content tags, because the suggestions list weird when there is already a lot of content on multiple lines.

-If a tag does not exists in the *whitelist*, it may be created by the user and all you should do is listen to the `add` event and update your local/remote state.
+If a tag does not exist in the *whitelist*, it may be created by the user and all you should do is listen to the `add` event and update your local/remote state.

 ## Single-Value